 Visual maps form the focus of traditional cartography.
 They serve a variety of functions.
 The map is a medium for the comprehension, recording and communication of spatial relationships and forms; these are often, but not always, of geographical phenomena.
 Maps are designed to facilitate the extraction of all sorts of metrical and topological properties.
 They convey directly or implicitly information on location, direction, distance, height or magnitude, density, gradient, shape, composition, pattern, connectivity, contiguity, juxtaposition, hierarchy and spatial association.
-Unlike photographs, they are abstract models of reality and involve transformations of various kinds12.
-These include the geometric transformation of the spherical surface of the earth onto a plane surface by use of a systematic transformation, called a map projection^{5,13}.
-The map is also usually a grossly reduced representation of reality, and it is insufficient merely to scale down the graphic representation since this would result in clutter and detract from the map's primary role as a communication medium.
-Thus, maps are generalizations; and the generalization of maps involves the application of processes, such as selection, classification, displacement, symbolization and graphic exaggeration.
+Unlike photographs, they are abstract models of reality and involve transformations of various kinds (Keates, 1982).
+These include the geometric transformation of the spherical surface of the earth onto a plane surface by use of a systematic transformation, called a map projection (Maling, 1973; Robinson et al, 1987).
+Also, the map is usually a grossly reduced representation of reality and it is insufficient merely to scale down the graphic representation since this would result in clutter and detract from the map's primary role as a communication medium.
+Thus, maps are generalisations; and the generalisation of maps involves the application of processes, such as selection, classification, simplification, displacement, symbolisation and graphic exaggeration.